MicrosoftDocs/win32/desktop-src/HyperV_v2/resynchronize-msvm-replicationservice.md

 ---
-Description: 'Performs a resynchronization operation on the specified virtual machine.' ms.assetid: 'a3d06780-f43b-45c4-a186-a3544f9c7963'
+Description: Performs a resynchronization operation on the specified virtual machine. ms.assetid: a3d06780-f43b-45c4-a186-a3544f9c7963
-title: 'Resynchronize method of the Msvm\_ReplicationService class'
+title: Resynchronize method of the Msvm\_ReplicationService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Resynchronize method of the Msvm\_ReplicationService class